mmomtchev/ffmpeg/README.md

 The current goal is to simply be able to guarantee that a ***correct*** JavaScript code will never segfault on any input file.

+## Performance

+All the underlying heavy-lifting is performed by the `ffmpeg` C code - which means that unless you access and process the raw video and audio data, the performance will be nearly identical to that of `ffmpeg` when used from the command-line.
+This includes rescaling and resampling via the provided tools.
+Background processing is provided via the `libuv` thread pool of Node.js - which means that, at least in theory - you can be decoding and encoding on two different cores while V8/JavaScript runs on a third core.
+In practice, you need huge buffers for this to actually be the case.

+If you need to access the actual video data, then, depending on the applied processing, performance may be an order of magnitude lower.

 # Usage

 ## Streams API